Guidance for Swimmers

 The lake is 4m deep and usually clear.
 This is good as in deep water the submerged weed is unlikely to reach the surface in an amount that is a hazard to swimmers.

 Please do not swim in the margins of the lake where weed is closer to the surface.
 Although fragile and easy to break in small amounts, being near the edge may increase your risk of entanglement.
-You will also stir up mud and spoil our water quality.
+You will also stir up mud and spoil the water quality.

 Swim toward the deep centre of the lake and only use the safe entry/exit point marked by ropes on the bankside.